Thorpy/BioBlitz/README.md

 YOU'RE DONE!

 The wifi hotspot "bioblitz game" should be broadcasting with the password "rockpool", the game is on 192.168.4.1:8000 if the captive portal isn't working on your device for some reason.
-This should happen when you
+This should happen when you join the hotspot with the password.

 ---------------------------------------------------------------------------